E-Commerce KPIs for AI Search — What to Track Beyond Organic

 6. AI Referral Revenue (or Pipeline Contribution)

-How to measure: In GA4, create a custom segment for AI referrers (chat.openai.com, perplexity.ai, claude.ai, gemini.google.com).
-Track sessions, conversion rate, and revenue from this segment.
+How to measure: in GA4, build a custom segment for AI referrers (chat.openai.com, perplexity.ai, claude.ai, gemini.google.com).
+Track sessions, conversion rate, and revenue from that segment.

 ~1%